deficollective/permission-scanner/README.md

 source .env
 ```

-Complete the file `./contracts.json` with the chain name and addresses of all contracts of the protocol.
+Create a file called `./contracts.json` with the chain name, project name and addresses of all contracts of the protocol.
 Find a list of supported chains [here](#supported-chains).
+See an existing example in the example folder.

 Then execute the scanner script with